With every new update, Android privacy features in USA always get plenty of attention from privacy-conscious users and the whole Android community.

 9. Lockdown Mode

 The lockdown mode allows you to temporarily lock down your phone from all biometric and smart local security options.
-Ony with a pattern, PIN, or password, a person can get access to the device.
+Ony with a pattern, PIN, or password, a person can get access to the device in USA.

 To enable this feature, search the word lockdown in your phone settings and make sure the toggle across it is set into the on position.